“Affordable Loan Solution” Offers 3% Down Loan

 Along with the benefit of a low down payment, this new mortgage program will not require private mortgage insurance (PMI).

 The appeal to avoiding PMI payments is monthly payments will be lower.
-PMI was created to allow home buyers to get loans below the 20% downpayment threshold.
-If a borrower gets an FHA loan and puts 5% down, they would be required to pay PMI; however, they would have the added benefit of reducing their downpayment.
+PMI was created to allow home buyers to get loans even if their down payment was below the 20% threshold.
+If a borrower gets an FHA loan and puts 5% down, they would be required to pay PMI.
+PMI can significantly increase your monthly mortgage payment in exchange for the benefit of a reduced downpayment.

-This new loan program is backed by Freddie Mac and non-profit Self-Help, so the borrower doesn’t need to pay any form of insurance.
-This could could save home buyers a decent amount of money down the road.
+This new loan program is backed by Freddie Mac and non-profit Self-Help, so the borrower doesn’t need to pay any form of mortgage insurance premiums.
+This could save home buyers a decent amount of money over the life of the loan — money that can instead go to increasing your home equity.

 Other loan options may still be a better fit for some home buyers than Bank of America’s new program.
 Their minimum credit score of 660 is higher than the FHA loan, which requires just a 580 score to qualify for the 3.5% minimum down payment.

 Roughly half of the country has a credit score below 660.
-This, along with other restrictions, may make it difficult for some home buyers to get approved.
+This, along with other restrictions, may make it difficult for some home buyers to get approved for a conventional mortgage.

 Plus, Bank of America has not specified what their mortgage rates are on this program.
-Even without PMI payments, the new loan program may not be a better option that FHA, Conventional 97 or HomeReady loans.
+Even without PMI payments, the new loan program could mean a higher interest rate than FHA, Conventional 97 or HomeReady loans, depending on your financial situation.

 Other low down payment options available